sogno-platform/dpsim/CONTRIBUTING.md

 ## Key requirements

-- **Linear history**: merge commits in a feature branch are blocked by CI; rebase instead.
+- **Linear history**: never merge the target branch into your feature branch; rebase instead.
 - **Sign-off**: every commit must include `Signed-off-by` via `git commit -s` ([DCO](https://developercertificate.org/)).
 - **Formatting**: clang-format 17 for C++, black for Python, markdownlint for Markdown; all enforced by pre-commit.
 - **SPDX headers**: new files must include a license header (see [the contributing guide](https://dpsim.fein-aachen.org/docs/contributing/)).
 - **No `std::cout` in C++**: use `SPDLOG_LOGGER_*` macros.
+- **No saved notebook outputs**: strip outputs from `.ipynb` files before committing; pre-commit and CI both enforce this.
 - **Contributions in forks only**: do not push feature branches to the main repository.

 ## License